 - HVAC compatibility: While the Nest Learning Thermostat works with 24 volt systems, the ecobee4 works with gas, oil electric, and dual fuel systems.

-- Smart platform integrations: The Nest Learning thermostat has integrations with Google Home, while the ecobee can also be command through Apple HomeKit.
+- Smart platform integrations: The ecobee can also be commanded through Apple HomeKit, unlike the Nest Learning Thermostat.

 - Prices: At $249, the Nest Learning Thermostat is $54 more than the ecobee4 at $195.